deadlybutter/C2/README.md

 }
 ```

 Next you'll want to add points.
-Rather than providing exact X/Y coordinates, DCS expects relative coordinates.
+Rather than providing exact X/Y coordinates, C2 expects relative coordinates.
 For example, if you want the X value to be 25%, you'd set it as .25

 ```
 points: [